floooh/oryol/code/Modules/Messaging/README.md

 Messages are generally created through pool-allocators.
-When a message is created, a pointer is popped from a lock-free forward-linked list, and placement-new is called on the memory block (so, no expensive "dynamic allocation" happens, but the constructor is called).
+When a message is created, a pointer is popped from a lock-free forward-linked list, and placement-new is called on the memory block (so, no expensive "dynamic allocation" happens, but a constructor is called).
 Messages are ref-counted.
 When a message is destroyed, the destructor is called on the object, and the memory block is put back into the pool-allocator's free-list.

 Message classes can be derived from other message classes, the parent message class can be either